muhammadsufiyanbaig/3rd-Semester/Self Learning/Software Engineering/Chapter1/Readme.md

     - Examination of alternative solution strategies

   ### **Requirement analysis and specification**:
   - Try to understand the exact and complete requirement of the customer and document them properly.
   - Try to collect and analyze all data related to the project
   - In the end, a large document will be written in the natural language which will describe what the system will do without describing how, called SRS (Software Requirement Specification)
   - Very critical phase because a small error here can result in severe problems in later stages

-  ### Designing:
+  ### **Designing**:
   - We transform the requirements into a structure that is suitable for implementation of the code in a specific programming language.
   - Overall architecture and the algorithmic strategy are chosen (Coupling and cohesion)
   - Lastly, we will prepare a document called SDD (Software Design Description), which will describe how the system will perform functionality

   ### **Coding**:
   - The goal of coding is to translate the design of the system into a code of programming language
   - It affects both testing and maintenance, so it is also a critical feature
   - We will be discussing some guidelines for how to write maintainable and readable code.

   ### **Testing**:
   - Because of human errors, there will be a bug or fault in the code and if that bug/fault is executed it becomes a failure.
   - Software testing is a process of executing a program with the intention of finding bugs or faults in the code.

   ### **Implementation**:
   - Software is installed on the user site and training of the user and hardware requirement check is done

   ### **Maintenance**:
   - Any change made in the software after its official release is called maintenance.
 It could be because of various reasons:
     - Adaptive
     - Corrective
     - Perfective

 ## **Software Development Life Cycle (SDLC)**:
   - Software development organizations follow some process when developing a software product; in mature organizations, this is well defined and managed.